veddercasyn/veddercasyn.github.io/index.md

 ### Location

-I am located in the Chicagoland area, currently working at a Planet Fitness in Hammond.
+I am located in the Chicagoland area, currently working at a Planet Fitness.

 ### Experience